ericelliott/credential/README.md

 Rainbow tables are precomputed tables used to look up passwords using stolen hashes.
 Once bad guys get their hands on user passwords, they'll attempt to attack popular services such as email and bank accounts -- which spells very bad PR for your service.

-There are rainbow tables that exist today which can discover every possible password up to 12 characters.
-To prevent password theft by rainbow table, users should choose passwords of at least 14 characters.
+There are [rainbow tables that exist today](http://www.codinghorror.com/blog/2007/09/rainbow-hash-cracking.html) which can discover almost every possible password up to 14 characters.
+To prevent password theft by rainbow table, users should choose [passwords of at least 14 characters](http://en.wikipedia.org/wiki/Rainbow_table).
 Sadly, such passwords are definitely not convenient, particularly on mobile devices.
 In other words, you should not rely on users to select appropriate passwords.

+Rainbow tables can significantly reduce the time it takes to find a password, at the cost of memory, but with terrabyte hard drives and gigabytes of RAM, it's a trade off that is easily made.

 #### Password Salts